kaustubholpadkar/nevolve/README.md

 ## Getting started: 15 seconds to Nevolve

-The core class of Nevolve is a __Population__, a way to organize whole Neuro-Evolution process.
+The core class of Nevolve is a __Population__, which organizes whole Neuro-Evolution process.

 Here is the `Population` class:

 ```python
 from nevolve.evolve.population import Population
 ```

-Here is the wrapper on `CartPole` environment from OpenAi Gym:
+A few sample environments are also provided in the library.
+CartPole environment is one of them.
+Here is the wrapper on `CartPole` environment from [OpenAi Gym](https://gym.openai.com/):

 ```python
 from nevolve.envs.cart_pole_v0 import CartPoleV0